pchemguy/spec-kit/templates/capabilities/capabilities.md

 Capability signals MUST:

-- use verbatim text where possible, with minimal normalization;
+- use verbatim text (exact keywords, terms, and short phrases) where possible, with minimal normalization;
 - directly support capability identification, classification, or scoping decisions;
 - provide evidence used during grouping and splitting evaluation;
+- indicate:
+    - what user-recognizable functionality, experience, or jobs-to-be-done the target scope provides;
+    - how users access, interact with, or experience the target scope;
+    - what supporting or governing behavior is required to make the target scope usable, correct, or coherent;
 - remain concise and non-redundant.

 Capability signals MUST NOT: